DavidCPorter/janus-framework/janus_example_search.md

 Key Terminology:
-- `sapa_bench` = sapa_bench is the term to descibe a sapa run from end to end.
-Put simply, it's the core use case for sapa.
+- `janus_bench` = janus_bench is the term to descibe a janus run from end to end.
+Put simply, it's the core use case for janus.
 It's defined as a experiment to benchmark N number of search engine deployments and compare the results.
 - `statespace` = the statespace is the particular settings for a single deployment.
 - `deployment` = a particular instance of elastic or solrcloud with a defined statespace